dyamand/dyamand.github.io/src/doc/docs/tests/authorization.md

-!!! success "_l.1.0_ Creating n profiles should display the correct information of all profiles" !!! success "_l.1.1_ Adding n installations to the profile should display n additional installations" !!! failure "_l.1.2_ Adding n installations and afterwards removing all should display no installations anymore" !!! failure "_l.1.3_ Removing a profile should not display any information regarding that profile anymore" !!! failure "_l.1.4_ Assigning the same installation twice should only assign it once"
+!!! success "_l.1.0_ Creating n profiles should display the correct information of all profiles" !!! success "_l.1.1_ Adding n installations to the profile should display n additional installations" !!! success "_l.1.2_ Adding n installations and afterwards removing all should display no installations anymore" !!! failure "_l.1.3_ Removing a profile should not display any information regarding that profile anymore" !!! failure "_l.1.4_ Assigning the same installation twice should only assign it once"